– Prospect Rock Permaculture — Design and Education for Ecological Culture –

 Johnson is a relatively dynamic town for northern VT, home to a smaller state college, an international art school, and nearby a variety of awesome farms, wild places, tourism attractions, and resorts.

-With housing and some meals and produce provided, it is an unpaid internship.
-However, we are certainly willing to share the proceeds of market sales, educational workshops, and design and building work for clients- relative to interns’ contribution to those income streams.
+This is an unpaid internship.
+We are certainly willing to share the proceeds of market sales, educational workshops, and design and building work for clients– relative to interns’ contribution to those income streams.

 Please let us know about your interest immediately, and if a particular focus track is resonating with you.
-I’ll be announcing the formal application process within the next few weeks, applications will be due in mid-February, and I’ll notify those selected in mid-March.
-Ideally, we’ll be meeting with each of the applicants, so if anything is bringing you to the northeast, please be in touch.
+I’ll be announcing the formal application process within the next few weeks, applications will be rolling.
+Ideally, we’ll be meeting with each of the applicants and touring the farm and our other operations before you commit, so if anything is bringing you to the northeast, please be in touch.

 Thanks for checking this out, and please let us know if you have any questions.
 Please feel free to share with interested friends or relevant networks.

-While we are limited in our ability to support just 4 full-time residential interns, we are always willing to set up individual and shorter term apprenticeships to help Permaculture Design Course Graduates develop professional, community-scale skills.
+While we are limited in our ability to support interns, we are always willing to set up individual and shorter term apprenticeships to help Permaculture Design Course Graduates develop professional, community-scale skills.

 Email keith@prospectrock(dot)org for more information, and check out last year’s apprenticeship descriptions below for additional details.